piodag/piodag.github.io/_posts/2014-3-6-jackknife-bias.md

 The graph shows a marked asymmetry on the right-hand side of the curve for the PBequi methods.
 There is a strange hump at the slope of about 1.05.

 For the PBequi regression, it is also striking that it was not even possible to perform the test in combination with the CIs calculated with jackknife.
 The algorithm is apparently not stable.
-It was fortunately possible to run a preview with n=50 and from what little we can see, it seems that the problem really lies in the method itself and not a computer problem.
+It was fortunately possible to run a preview with n=50 and from what little we can see, it seems that the problem really lies in the method itself and not in a computer problem.
 In fact, with slopes of 1, too many regressions are rejected.
 See the image below in this regard.

 ![Jackknife problems]({{ site.baseurl }}/images/jack4/Jack1_1.png)